RobertMueller2/Dotfile-Snippets/README.md

 The config makes use of wayland-helper.sh, sway-helper.sh and swayhelper, none of those are public yet but will be later.

+### Waybar

+Various stuff, but nothing spectacular.
+Worth noting might be the custom wayeyes module which indicates whether the focused node is `xdg_shell`, `xwayland` or somethign else.

+Uses sway-helper.sh, waybar-wayland-helper.sh and waybarhelper, none of which are public yet.
+I'll share them after a clean up.

 ### Windows Basics

 - `rtc-is-utc.ps1`: Windows's default is to assume that hardware clock is local time, whereas Debian normally assumes that it is UTC.
 (I honestly couldn't tell if Debian asked me last time I installed it.
 I don't need reinstalls, so the last time is quite a while ago.)
 Another reason why dual booting sucks, but I really can't afford two gaming laptops.
 Fortunately, both Windows and Debian allow changing this.
 Since I only use my Windows installation to update it, the installed software and of course the laptop firmware, Debian wins.